Ancient Egyptians used Thyme during mummification rituals due to its bactericidal and fungicidal effects.

 - Then, pour water on it.

 - Allow steeping for 5 minutes.

-Thyme is undoubtedly an all-rounder medicinal herb that provides natural fragrance and health benefits.
-Also, it is safe to touch and consume for humans and pets.
+Thyme is safe to touch and consume for humans and pets.

-So, you should not forget to dilute the thyme oil before you use it.
+So, you should not forget to dilute the Thyme oil before using it.

 Where to Buy Thyme?